RickMoynihan/wrapenv/README.md

 # wrapenv

-Wrap a command with an environment defined in an env file
+Wrap a command with an environment defined in an env file.  `wrapenv` is implemented a light weight super simple 13 line bash script.

 # Installation & Upgrading